bptlab/awesome-master-thesis/README.md

 ## Latex Editors

 - [Overleaf](https://www.overleaf.com/) - Cloud-based LaTeX editor.
-Note: Use the XeLaTeX compiler instead of LaTeX or pdfLaTeX compilers
+Note: Use the XeLaTeX compiler instead of LaTeX or pdfLaTeX compilers.
+(Free Pro version for HPI students!
+Add your HPI-email-address to get access.)

 ## Other Editors